Michael-Reefe/Loki.jl/README.md

 A list of lists of lines lines should be tested for additional components.
 The lines in this list must have multiple components to begin with (specified in the `lines.toml` file), otherwise they won't be tested.
 Each entry should be a string matching the name of the line in the `lines.toml` file.
 Lines that are grouped together into sub-lists will each be tested and given the maximum number of profiles that any one line in the group achieves during the test (this is useful if, for example, one is testing a tied doublet of lines).
 For example, this might look like `line_test_lines = [["OIII_05008", "OIII_04960"], ["HI_H_beta"]]` if one wanted to test the [O III] λλ4960,5008 doublet together and Hβ individually.

-`line_test_threshold = 0.20`
+`line_test_threshold = 0.003`

-This sets a threshold value on the chi-squared ratio, defined as $1 - \tilde{\chi}^2_B/\tilde{\chi}^2_A$, which must be met in order to consider additional line components as "significant."
+This sets a threshold value on the F-test, where F is defined as $$F = \frac{(\chi^2_A - \chi^2_B)/(p_B-p_A)}{\chi^2_B / (n - p_B)}$$ (here $p$ is the number of model parameters, $n$ is the number of data points, and the A and B subscripts denote the models with $N$ and $N+1$ components), which must be met in order to consider additional line components as "significant." $F$ should follow an F-distribution, so the test threshold checks to see if the F measured from the data is greater than the critical value of the F distribution for a given significance threshold, which defaults to 0.3% or 3-sigma.
 Lines with multiple components will be tested by fitting iteratively, first with 1 component, and then adding additional components one at a time until reaching the value set in the line options files, or until this threshold fails to be achieved.
 Only components that pass this threshold will be fit in a given spaxel.
 This line testing can be disabled entirely by setting this threshold to 0.

 `plot_line_test = true`

-Whether or not to plot the line test results showing models with different numbers of components and their chi-squared ratios.
+Whether or not to plot the line test results showing models with different numbers of components and their F values.

 ```toml
 [cosmology]